paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-173-energy-security.md

 **(c)** The costs of contracts under this section for any year may be paid from annual appropriations for that year.

-**(d)** The Secretary concerned shall ensure energy security and resilience are prioritized and included in the provision and operation of energy production facilities under this section.
+**(d)** The Secretary concerned shall ensure energy security and energy resilience are included as critical factors in the provision and operation of energy production facilities under this section.

 ### Statutory Notes

 #### Amendments
+2019—Subsec. (d).
+Pub.
+L. 116–92 substituted “energy resilience are included as critical factors” for “resilience are prioritized and included”.

 2018—Subsec. (d).
 Pub.
 L. 115–232 amended subsec. (d) generally.
 Prior to amendment, subsec. (d) read as follows: “The Secretary concerned shall prioritize energy security and resilience.”

 2017—Subsec. (d).
 Pub.
 L. 115–91 added subsec. (d).